New year recycling resolutions

 Reuse

-So many things we buy are just begging for a second chance instead of being thrown in the general waste bin.
+Many things we buy deserve a second chance.
+Don’t throw them in the general waste bin.
 Why not try reusing things like takeaway containers, zip lock plastic bags and gift wrap?
-Not only are you keeping your budget balanced by not having to purchase these items often, but you’re ensuring reusable items aren’t put into landfill.
+You keep your budget balanced by avoiding frequent purchases.
+You also ensure reusable items don’t end up in landfill.

 Repair

 Your favourite dress or jeans can have a longer lease on life with just a few stitches.
-Consider repairing items like clothing, instead of throwing them out and buying expensive replacements to help reduce the amount of waste in landfill.
+Repair items like clothing instead of throwing them out.
+This helps reduce landfill waste and avoids buying expensive replacements.

 Refurbish